ananay-gupta/LGMTask3VIPNOV21/README.md

 4. PHP
 5. MySQL

-# Student Management System
+# Student Management Result System

-Its a student management system .
+Its a student management result system .

 This repository contains all the details of the website. #LGMVIPNOVEMBER21 #LetsGrowMore